-Processing, Analyzing, and Responding to Sensory Information Through the Language and Skills Unique to Music (Standard 1.0, Grades 9-12 Proficient).
+Processing, analyzing, and responding to sensory information through the language and skills unique to music (Standards 1.0, Grades 9-12 Proficient).
 Students read, notate, listen to, analyze, and describe music and other aural information, using terminology of music.

 Students will read a vocal score of up to four staves and explain how the elements of music are used.